X16Community/x16-docs/X16 Reference - 14 - Hardware.md

 |  5  | +5V  |
 |  6  | GND  |

 This requires an EEPROM programmer and an interface board to program.
-See [chapter 13](X16%20Reference%20-%2013%20-%20Upgrade%20Guide.md#chapter-13-upgrade-guide) for the programming adapter and instructions.
+See [Chapter 15](X16%20Reference%20-%2015%20-%20Upgrade%20Guide.md#chapter-15-upgrade-guide) for the programming adapter and instructions.

 <!-- For PDF formatting -->
 <div class="page-break"></div>